 - Remove from the oven and sprinkle them with the remaining cinnamon-sugar mixture.
 Serve and enjoy warm!

-What’s The Best Way To Store These Cruffins?
+Best Way To Store This Recipe For Cruffins

 They’re best stored in an airtight container at room temperature.
 The Cruffins can then be enjoyed for up to 3 days.